Mark Reckless: Political career

-At the 2001 UK General Election, Reckless ran as the Conservative Party candidate for the Medway constituency, coming second.
+At the 2001 General Election, Reckless stood as the Conservative Party candidate for the Medway constituency, coming second.
 During the campaign he caused controversy by handing out a leaflet which claimed incumbent Labour MP Bob Marshall-Andrews "had a target" to admit 10,000 refugees per week.
 Andrews responded saying he was quoted out of context in relation to assisting people fleeing genocide during the Kosovo War.

 Between 2002 and 2014, Reckless was a member of the policy unit at Conservative Central Office where he wrote a book on deregulation policy as well as overseeing the development of the policy on directly elected police commissioners.
 The first police and crime commissioner elections took place on 15 November 2012.

 In 2002, he was selected again to contest the Medway constituency at the 2005 UK general election.
 He again came second in the seat, although his opponent Bob Marshall Andrews' majority was reduced significantly, from 3,750 to 213.

 Reckless served as a Medway councillor between 2007 and 2011.

 Member of Parliament

 In 2008, Reckless was selected to contest the Rochester and Strood constituency for the Conservative Party.
-He was successfully elected at the 2010 general election,.
-The UK Independence Party did not run a candidate of their own in Rochester and Strood in 2010, instead endorsing Reckless, and deploying their leader, Malcolm Pearson to campaign for him.
+He was elected at the 2010 general election.
+The UK Independence Party did not stand a candidate of their own in Rochester and Strood in 2010, instead endorsing Reckless, and deploying their leader, Malcolm Pearson to campaign for him.

 Reckless was elected to the Home Affairs Select Committee in 2010.
 In this capacity he often appeared on Newsnight and other political programmes, arguing for the deportation of clerics Abu Hamza and Abu Qatada.
 He was one of parliament's most rebellious MPs and was the 13th-most rebellious Conservative MP between 2010 and 2014, casting 56 votes against the whip.
 He was one of only six Conservative MPs to vote against increase of university tuition fees, and was a critic of the government's energy policy, arguing that the government's Energy Bill introduced in December 2012 was "a sad retreat for Conservatives".

 In July 2010, Reckless apologised for missing a vote on the budget because he was drunk.
 He said that he "did not feel it was appropriate to take part in the vote because of the amount he had drunk".
 In 2011, he abstained on the military intervention in Libya.

 A Eurosceptic, Reckless is also a critic of the European Court of Human Rights, saying it erodes "British freedom and democracy".

 He was chair of the all-party parliamentary group on Georgia.
 The group's aims are "to facilitate greater parliamentary awareness of developments in Georgia".

 On 30 September 2014, Reckless applied for the Stewardship of the Chiltern Hundreds and therefore ceased to be an MP.
 A by-election was called on 20 November, at which Reckless was nominated to stand as the UKIP candidate.
 He was returned as a member of parliament for UKIP, becoming the party's second elected MP.